COMP1511UNSW/autotest/README.md

 3 stdin="47" expected_stdout="47 is prime\n"
 ```

-## Installing requirements

-This project uses `pipenv` to manage requirements.
-You will need to install pipenv with `python3 -m pip install pipenv` and then fetch dependencies using `pipenv install`.

-To run the script within the environment, it should be invoked using `pipenv run python autotest.py`.

 ## Running Autotest

 Autotest allows flexible specification of command line arguments, so it can be comfortable